typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 ```scala
 Throwable => Unit
 ```

-We on the other hand have an `onCancelRaiseError(e: Throwable)`, which can transform a task that's non-terminating on cancel, into one that raises an error on cancel.
-This operation also creates a race condition, cutting off the signaling to downstream, even if the source is not cancelable.

 `Throwable => Unit` allows the task's logic to know the cancellation reason, however cancellation is about cutting the connection to the